mixxxdj/manual/source/chapters/library.rst

   Mixxx reads :term:`metadata` from the tracks to fill the columns of the library.
 To edit this data, double-click on a field.
 If the field is editable it will become an editable text box.
 When you are done, hit :kbd:`Enter`.
-The data will be saved to the Mixxx library, but **not** to the tracks metadata itself.
+The data will be saved to the Mixxx library, but **not** to the track's metadata itself.

 **Loading tracks**
   To load a track into a :ref:`deck <interface-decks>`, you can either drag it to the waveform display or use the context menu.
-Go to the chapter :ref:`djing-loading-tracks` for detailed informations.
+Go to the chapter :ref:`djing-loading-tracks` for detailed information.

 **Importing tracks**
   Mixxx imports your music library automatically when it is run for the first time, and automatically detects newly added tracks on each subsequent run.
-Go to the chapter :ref:`djing-import` for detailed informations.
+Go to the chapter :ref:`djing-import` for detailed information.

 **Previewing Tracks**
   To pre-listen to tracks in your headphones without loading them to a regular deck, click the |ic_lib_preview_play| icon in the :guilabel:`Preview` column.
-  Go to the chapter :ref:`djing-previewing-tracks` for detailed informations.
+  Go to the chapter :ref:`djing-previewing-tracks` for detailed information.

 **Rescan Library**
   If you want to manually refresh your library without exiting (for example